The governors at St Jude's Junior School help us to seek excellence in Learning, Responsibility and Happiness.

 Carlos has been a governor since 2009, first at Englefield Green Infant School and then at St Jude's, where he is currently vice chair of Governors.
 He has two daughters; the elder graduated from St Jude's in 2013 and the younger daughter is currently in Year 6.
 Carlos was a research chemist and now works in venture capital finance and biotechnology.
 He has a broad knowledge of and a keen interest in education, especially maths and science.

 Steve Barker has well-established ties at St Jude's as his wife taught at the school.
 Steve also brings with him a wealth of knowledge as the Head of Governance for Babcock and Chair of Governors at two other schools.

 Dipak Gohil (Parent Governor)

-Recently elected as Parent Governor, Dipak Gohil has a daughter in Year 4.
+Elected as Parent Governor, Dipak Gohil has daughters in Years 4 and 6.
 A Business Analyst by trade, Dipak was also a political councillor between 2011-2015.

 Pru Ashplant (Staff Governor & Deputy Headteacher)